Web-Developer-Rakib/paint-tools-client-side/README.md

 ### Project description

-Paint tools is a wall painting tools manufacturers website.
-Custommer can purchase wall paintig toos by the help of this website.
-They can provide review and update there profile as well.
+Paint tools is a wall painting tools manufacturer's website.
+Customers can purchase wall painting tools with the help of this website.
+They can provide reviews and update their profile as well.

 ### Packages and technologies used for this website